tcarausu/Firemetrics/README.md

-# Firemetrics FHIR (R4B) – Patient (Kotlin + Python)
+# Firemetrics FHIR (R4B) – Patient (Kotlin)

-The Goal for this project is/was to create a solution usable in the context of Firemetrics using the 2 languages I felt most comfortable with (Kotlin/Java and Python).
+The Goal for this project is/was to create a solution usable in the context of Firemetrics using the 2 languages I felt most comfortable with (Kotlin/Java).

 The task requires the use of FHIR (Healthcare data), the use of Postgres with personally created/developed Extensions.
-Hence I decided on the use of Kotlin/Spring Boot for the backend, and Python/FastAPI for the minimal frontend.
+Hence I decided on the use of Kotlin/Spring Boot for the backend.
 With most early tests (FAST API) done using Postman for easier checks, data collection and debugging.

-Minimal FHIR **Patient** service in two stacks (Kotlin/Spring Boot on Java 21, Python/FastAPI on 3.12/3.13), backed by Postgres 17 (**via a custom extension**).
+Minimal FHIR **Patient** service in two stacks (Kotlin 2.1 with Spring Boot on Java 21), backed by Postgres 17 (**via a custom extension**).
 All persistence and queries go through the extension (no direct ORM/Hibernate access).
 If I get there in due time I will create a **Rust** version/plugin.